Skip to Content

 Available actions

-Read your sidebar data - find links, browse spaces, check open tabs, and see recent activity.
+Read your sidebar data - find links, browse spaces, check open tabs, see recent activity, and inspect browser availability.

 ActionDescription